 I would agree with Chris Lefteri's assessment that since designing has become all CAD (Computer-Aided Design), the "hands-on" component of fabrication and first-hand knowledge of materials is lost for industry.
 Academic programs in Engineering, Industrial Design, and Architecture are struggling with just this issue.

 This is a really ironic point that may have been lost in front of an audience of makers devoted to their natural instinct with materials rather than technical understanding or working with CAD/CAM manufacturing.

-Material "sandwich" image (left) taken by emiko oye during Chris Lefteri lecture.
-While this concept of a material sandwich was a new term to me, it seems that this is a common practice in industry to incorporate multiple material properties.
-Think skis, snowboards and building materials as a few familiar examples.
+Material "sandwich" image (left) taken by emiko oye during Chris Lefteri's lecture.
+While this concept of a material sandwich was a new term to me, it seems that this is a common practice in Industry to incorporate multiple material properties.
+Think skis, snowboards, and building materials as a few familiar examples.

 Background about the Chris Lefteri:

 Chris Lefteri is the editor of Ingredients Magazine an online magazine with 5,000 subscribers bridging the gap between designers and material manufacturers.
 He has written the following books: